luxirio/masters/datasets/README.md

 The main idea here is to gather as much datasets as possible, with an emphasis on dihydrofolate reductase (DHFR) inhibitors (both **human** and from *Plasmodium spp.*).

 The first step is to construct a chemical space (CS) and compare each of the datasets.
+These are chemical libraries I'm going to try and retrieve any information regarding human and *Plasmodium* DHFR inhibitors:
+* ChEMBL
+* DrugDB
+* ZINC

 Process steps: